 iBooks and iCloud.

-iCloud stores the stuff you care about — your music, photos, and contacts, for example — and makes it accessible from your iPhone, iPad, iPod touch, or Mac. iCloud even stores your books.
+iCloud stores the stuff you care about — your photos and contacts, for example — and makes it accessible from your iPhone, iPad, iPod touch or Mac. iCloud even stores your books.
 And it doesn’t matter which device you use to download them, because you’ll see every title you’ve downloaded on your bookshelf.
 If you want it on your device, just tap to download it.
-So you can read one of your favorites on your iPhone during your morning commute and pick up right where you left off on your iPad at bedtime.
+So you can read one of your favourites on your iPhone during your morning commute and pick up where you left off on your iPad at bedtime.